 Knowingly false information cannot tend to prove tax fraud.
 Such information does not lead to useful evidence, and it is certainly not competent evidence in its own right.
 Thus, information known to be false cannot be subject to protection as "pertinent" information under the Tax Treaty.
 One of § 6103's main purposes is protection against malevolent government disclosure.
 Congress intended § 6103 to limit disclosure of tax information to narrowly defined circumstances.
 A definition of "pertinent" that allows the IRS to knowingly disclose false taxpayer information would eviscerate the statute's purpose.
 Known falsehoods are not pertinent to tax investigations, and knowing disclosures of such false information, even to a treaty partner, is actionable under § 6103 and § 7431, as the district court properly concluded.
 The knowing provision of false information can never further the purposes of a tax treaty.

 a.
 The IRS's "estimate" of $32 million of income in the original simultaneous examination proprosal.
 The Government urged that an estimate by its nature cannot be true or false.
 But, the Court said that begs the questions.
 Estimates can be "objectively false" if "the communicator knows it is not true."
-That is a fact issue that cannot be resolved on the present record by summary judgment.
+That is a fact issue that cannot be resolved on the present record by summary judgment.8.
+The Court then rejected the Government's "good faith" argument.
+The statuate provides an exception to civil liability from a disclosure "which results from a good faith, but erroneous, interpretation of section 6103." § 7431(b)(1).
+The Court rejected an interpretation of that exception to exempt a knowingly false disclosure.

 b.
 The IRS's statements that commission statements on sales of product by U.S.-Corp.
 This claim was based upon redacted notes from a presentation by the IRS to NTA.
 "The district court determined that the notes, the audit, and deposition testimony were insufficient, concluding that 'the Court is not willing to hold the United States liable for intentional falsehoods based on notes taken by two different attendees of a meeting—attendees who admitted to the weakness of their notes.'"
 The Court said that the notes were sufficient to avoid summary judgment on the issue of whether false information was knowingly disclosed.